ananyagrover14/chat-application/README.md

 # chat-application
-Realtime chat app with websockets using Node.js and Socket.io with javascript on the frontend.
+Realtime chat app with websockets using Node.js and Socket.io.

 ## Usage